Green Heart Love

 What is roasted sesame dressing?

 This roasted sesame dressing is inspired by the flavors of Japanese sesame dressing, and it’s recently become one of my go-to recipes!
-It's a creamy, nutty, and rich sauce that perfectly enhances the flavors of salads, grilled vegetables, and even tofu.
+It's a creamy, nutty, and rich sauce that perfectly enhances the flavors of salads, grilled vegetables, and even crispy baked tofu.

 It all starts off with a base of sesame seeds and vegan Kewpie mayo, creating a rich, nutty, and creamy layer.
 Maple syrup adds sweetness, soy sauce provides an umami kick, and mirin brings a kick of acidity.